 What Replaces Imidacloprid

-• Trichlorfon (Dylox) — curative treatment for active late-season grub infestations; still legal; less effective as a preventive
+- Trichlorfon (Dylox): legal curative option for late-season grubs; less effective as a preventive

-• Bacillus thuringiensis galleriae (BtG) — biological control agent approved for some grub species; slower acting but zero toxicity to pollinators
+- Bacillus thuringiensis galleriae (BtG): biological control for some grub species; slower acting, zero pollinator toxicity

-• Heterorhabditis bacteriophora nematodes — beneficial nematodes applied as a soil drench; effective on Japanese beetle grubs in moist soil conditions; no chemical residue
+- Heterorhabditis bacteriophora nematodes: soil-drench treatment for Japanese beetle grubs in moist soil; no chemical residue

 Product Compliance Checker

 Find the active ingredient on your current lawn care product label.
-If it appears in the Banned row below, switch before the 2027 grub season opens in July.
+If it appears in the Banned row below, plan to switch.
+The 2027 grub season opens in July.

 Outdoor turf and ornamental applications only.
 Invasive species treatment on woody plants has separate exemptions.
 Always verify with the NY DEC or your licensed applicator before any treatment.